bxlab/hifive/README.rst

   > wget https://github.com/bxlab/hifive/tarball/1.0
   > tar -xf hifive_v1.0.tar

-:mod:`HiFive` depends on a few packages and has several others that extend its functionality.
+HiFive depends on a few packages and has several others that extend its functionality.

 Required Packages
 -----------------